ALL STAR BASEBALL LEAGUE, INC.

 1.1 The league will consist of four (4) divisions.
 Senior Division is designed for 17-21 year olds, with a limit per roster of six (6) 20 or 21 year olds.
-(A player cannot be 22 on April 30 of the current year).
-Exceptions can be made at the commissioner’s discretion based on seniority of player.
+(A player cannot turn 22 before May 1st in the current year).
+Exceptions can be made at the President/Commissioner’s discretion.
 For example if a team ends up with 7 20-21s this year and all 7 have been part of our league for the last three years, then we would grant them an exception because they are not out recruiting 21s for a one-time roster boost.

 1.2 At the conclusion of the regular season games the Tournament of Champions playoff will be held and will be comprised of the top eight (8) teams in each division.

 2.1 The home team is responsible for the condition of the field.
 The field should be manicured and properly marked.